Singakutty

-Singakutty is a 2008 Indian Tamil-language action film written and directed by A. Venkatesh, starring Shivaji Dev, Gowri Munjal.
-The film was released on 21 March 2008.
+Singakutty is a 2008 Indian Tamil-language action film written and directed by A. Venkatesh, starring Shivaji Dev (in his career debut) and Gowri Munjal.
+The film was released on 21 March 2008, and did not perform well at the box office.

 Plot

 Kadhir, a fearless young man, helps the police department nab a notorious criminal in Chennai.
 He was selected as an SI and finished his training in Chennai.
 On the way to his hometown, he thinks about his past.

 A few years before, Kadhir was a happy-go-lucky youngster wandering with his friends and juice shop owner Paulraj.
 Paul was an intense fan of actress Malavika, running his juice shop by naming her.
 So Kadhir and his friend use this and deceive money from him by showing a photo-shopped picture of Malavika standing with him.
 Meanwhile, Kadhir comes across Anjali, a college final-year student and the daughter of a big entrepreneur in Madurai.
 Soon they became lovers, and their parents accepted this.

 Back to the present, Kadhir arrives at the Madurai bus stand.
 He receives a phone call from a mobile in his bag, which was hidden inside.
 An unknown man states that he had kidnapped Kadhir's mother, sister, and lover and sent a photo proof of them tied in a secret place.
 The strange man threatens Kadhir on the phone that he will kill his family if he goes to the police or asks for help from somebody.
-Kadhir, realizing he is under surveillance and understands that he cannot escape, pleaded with him not to harm anyone.
+Kadhir, realising he is under surveillance and understands that he cannot escape, pleaded with him not to harm anyone.
 The man orders Kadhir to do a favour, and tells him he will release his family once he finishes the work.
 Kadhir was told to come to a certain place only to see the amputated ring finger of his lover, Anjali.
 Disheartened to see this, Kadhir agrees to do the work for his family's sake.